 We were both now sure we could put up with each other for the rest of our lives.
 It was time to introduce Akshay to my parents.
 What had to be done, had to be done.

-They knew he wasn’t one of those marriage portal guys; sites they had signed me up on, and monitored themselves ten times a day.
+They knew he wasn’t one of those marriage portal guys; sites they had signed me upon and monitored themselves ten times a day.
 My parents loved Akshay but kept asking how we’d met.
-Just a simple ‘I know him dad, he’s a friend,’ did not suffice and we finally had to get down to explaining Tinder to them.
+Just a simple ‘I know his, dad, he’s a friend,’ did not suffice and we finally had to get down to explaining Tinder to them.
 They were horrified.
 Horrified at how youngsters could ‘get physical’ with strangers.
 We managed to convince them that all we had done was to hold hands and finally they were on board.

 As scary as an arranged marriage can be, matrimonial portals often make it even more terrifying.
 Proposals emanating through them give rise to the fear of rejection.
 Sometimes a fear psychosis can set in and you might not even want to look at another suitor.

-Akshay had had his fill of looking at pictures of posed girls, of parents trying to convince him such-and-such girl had the potential to be nice.
+Akshay had had his fill of looking at pictures of posed girls, of parents trying to convince him the such-and-such girl had the potential to be nice.
 He wanted someone real.
 He was bored and swiping away when he came across my profile and felt ‘Wow, someone here is looking for a committed relationship!’
-A dating app afforded us the liberty to proceed at our pace, to keep our interactions under wraps till we were ready to let every one know.
+A dating app afforded us the liberty to proceed at our pace, to keep our interactions under wraps till we were ready to let everyone know.
 And we have a great story to tell our grandchildren, right!